×

 Conclusion

-Your intestinal wall’s tight connections relax, which can lead to a leaky gut syndrome or increased intestinal permeability.
-This could make it possible for toxic substances, germs, and partially digested food particles to enter your bloodstream.
+Your intestinal wall’s tight connections relax, which can lead to leaky gut syndrome or increased intestinal permeability.
+This could allow toxic substances, germs, and partially digested food particles to enter your bloodstream.

 Frequently Asked Questions

-1. Is there a connection of Leaky Gut Syndrome to autism?
+1. Is there a connection between Leaky Gut Syndrome and autism?

 2. How can I take care of my gut?